 THE COMMITTEE STRUCTURE AND TERMS OF REFERENCE

-Individual committees are responsible for the functions that have been delegated to them by the Trustees and operate under their own terms of reference.
+Individual sub-committees of the LGB are responsible for the functions that have been delegated to them by the Trustees and operate under their own terms of reference.

 The Trustees will review the establishment, terms of reference, constitution and membership of committees at least once a year (normally at the first ordinary meeting of the Full Trust in Term 1).